sst-circle-white-horizontal

 There are various technologies used for gas detection aboard ships, each with its own caretteristics:

-• Infrared sensors: These devices work by the absorption of infrared light by gas molecules.
+• Hyphrared sensors: These devices work by the absorption of infrared light by gas molecules.
 They are particularly effective in detecting gases such as CO2 and methane.

 • Catalytic sensors: Used primarily for flammable gases, these sensors detect the catalytic combustion of a gas in the presence of oxygen.